Upcoming exeat weekend, AGM and Interhouse events ...more

 Our aim is to equip pupils for life.
 Academic Subjects Offered in Form 1 and 2 Core Subjects : 12 core subjects are offered.
 English Language & Literature, Accounts (Fm 2), Mathematics, Religious & Moral Education (Fm 2), Science, Geography, History, Shona, Chinese, Music (Fm 2), Physical Education and International Computer Driving Licence, Education for Living.

 Afternoon school takes place on Mondays to Thursdays.
 Pupils must do at least two sports.
 The sport will generally take up four afternoons, from 3.30 pm to 5.00 pm.
-There is no sport during the first week of the year.
-Clubs will be offered from 2.00 pm – 3.20 p.m on Wednesdays.
+Clubs will be offered from 2.25 pm – 3.25 p.m on Wednesdays.

 Our core values, vision and mission statement are founded on Biblical principles which we actively subscribe to.
 Our students are indeed our reason and as a result we focus on their welfare and spiritual development.